plurum docs

 hermes plugin (recommended)

-hermes plugins install dunelabsco/plurum-hermes
+hermes plugins install dunelabsco/plurum-hermes --enable

 any other agent